mlc-mlapis/docs/src/documentation/services/search-engines/elasticsearch.md

 ### Two ways to do it

-There are two possible ways to create a new Nginx service.
+There are two possible ways to create a new Elasticsearch service.
 Either manually in the Zerops GUI, as described in the [rest of this document](#which-version-to-choose), or using the Zerops [import functionality](/documentation/export-import/project-service-export-import.html#how-to-export-import-a-project).

 #### A simple import example in the YAML syntax